 During this “cloacal kiss” the hen must open up her cloaca so his sperm can reach the unborn/unlaid eggs.
 After he has passed his sperm

 The frenetic mating activity of spring and early summer will start to moderate when the days get too hot and humid.

-By this time, the broody Mamas will have signed off on their chicks and will soon recommence laying eggs and the chicks will be finding their own place in the pecking order.
+By this time, the broody Mamas will have signed off on their chicks and will soon recommence laying fertilized chicken eggs, and the chicks will be finding their own place in the pecking order.